Skip to main content

 The Department of Music presents the University Chorale in concert, under the direction of Dr. Jason Dungee, director of choral activities.

-Tickets are $8 for the general public.
+Tickets are $8.
 CoAA Faculty and staff and CoAA students are eligible for free tickets to this performance.
 Please log into your Niner account in the ticketing system to redeem.

 The Department of Music presents the UNC Charlotte Jazz Ensemble, under the direction of Dr. Will Campbell and the Jazz Combo, under the direction of Troy Conn.